Kozármisleny SE: History

 Kozármisleny won the 2001–01 season of the Megyei Bajnokság I of Baranya County.
 The next season the club was eligible to play in the Nemzeti Bajnokság III, the third tier of the Hungarian football league system.

 In their first season in the Nemzeti Bajnokság III, 2002–03 Nemzeti Bajnokság III, the club finished 6th.

 Kozármisleny won the 2006–07 Nemzeti Bajnokság III season, preceding Komlói Bányász SK and Szentlőrinci SE.
 The following year, the club competed in the Nemzeti Bajnokság II for the first time in the club's history.

 On 5 June 2008, Gábor Márton resigned as the head coach of the club.

 In the 2010–11 Nemzeti Bajnokság II season, Kozármisleny finished 8th.

 In 2012, Kozármisleny and Pécsi MFC signed a contract of collaboration.

 On 1 January 2013, Zsolt Szabó and József Mucha were appointed as head coaches of the club.

 After four consecutive seasons, the club were relegated in the 2013–14 Nemzeti Bajnokság II season.
 The club finished in the 15th position, preceding only Tatabányai SC, losing 19 matches and winning only 5 matches in the season.

 Kozármisleny won the 2015–16 Nemzeti Bajnokság III season, and they were promoted to the second division for the second time.
 The club won 25 matches and lost only one match in the season.

 However, the return to the second league was ephemeral, since the club finished in the 18th position in the 2016–17 Nemzeti Bajnokság III season and were relegated again to the third tier of the Hungarian league system.

 Kozármisleny won the 2021-22 Nemzeti Bajnokság III season, and they were promoted to the second division again.

 On 2 March 2023, Gábor Márton was appointed as the head coach of the club.
 In the 2022–23 Nemzeti Bajnokság II season, the club finished in the 16th position.
 The club had to play relegation play-offs against Iváncsa KSE.
 Although Kozármisleny lost to Iváncsa at home (0–1) on 28 May 2023, the second leg was won by Kozármisleny 3–0 on 4 June 2023, thus Kozármisleny could stay in the second division.

 In the 2023–24 Nemzeti Bajnokság II, Kozármisleny beat BFC Siófok 7–0 on 26 November 2023.

+On 21 December 2025, Mátyás Czuczi, former assistant coach of Bernd Storck and Joan Carrillo, was appointed as the coach of the club.